 Warsaw is a tiny village located in the state of Ohio.
 With a population of 693 people and two constituent neighborhoods, Warsaw is the 629th largest community in Ohio.
 Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Warsaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Warsaw is a village of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Warsaw who work in office and administrative support (15.06%), food service (11.22%), and healthcare suport services (7.37%).
+Warsaw is a blue-collar town, with 38.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Warsaw is a village of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Warsaw who work in healthcare (12.88%), office and administrative support (11.86%), and sales jobs (9.83%).

 The overall crime rate in Warsaw is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Warsaw in 2010 was $18,076, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,304 for a family of four.
+The per capita income in Warsaw in 2018 was $24,471, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $97,884 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.

-Warsaw is a somewhat ethnically-diverse village.
 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warsaw residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warsaw include Irish, English, Austrian, and Italian.
+The greatest number of Warsaw residents report their race to be White.
+Important ancestries of people in Warsaw include German, English, Irish, French, and Welsh.

 The most common language spoken in Warsaw is English.
-Other important languages spoken here include Other Indo-European and African languages.
+Other important languages spoken here include Spanish and Polish.